bogdanrbucur/task-tracker/README.md

 Microsoft sign-in.
 A user an admin has deactivated is refused, and can never be revived this way.
 Password sign-in keeps working for everyone, linked or not, as long as `PASSWORD_AUTH_ENABLED` is on.

+Every M365 sign-in also pulls the user's profile photo from Entra (Graph, `User.Read`, no extra consent) and stores it as their avatar; if the tenant has no photo for them the avatar falls back to their initials.
+The manual avatar upload is hidden for linked users.
+This runs only on the Microsoft sign-in path, so in a tenant where linked users can still sign in with a password their photo will not refresh until their next Microsoft sign-in - one more reason to set `PASSWORD_AUTH_ENABLED=false` once M365 is rolled out to everyone.

 #### App registration

 1. Entra admin center -> App registrations -> New registration.